 - Delaying costly replacement

-- Restoring floors to a brand-new condition
+- Restoring floors to a brand-new condition.

-- Inspect Water Damage
+3. Inspect Water Damage

-- Pest Control
+4. Pest Control

 Spring is indeed beautiful, yet with it comes the favorite season for pests.
 Spring is the high time for the growth of unwanted pests in your commercial property.
 Beetles, roaches, rodents and ants can eat up your foundations fast and result in hazardous health conditions if left untreated.
 Therefore, for the coming few weeks, keep spraying around your building with high-quality pest spray on a frequent basis.
 Also, make sure to have careful visual inspection of your building to determine gaps and holes where critters can gain access.
-SERVPRO in East Meadow/Westbury is recognized for its reliable and pest-proof commercial cleaning services.
-We are the only contractor around town that uses green products and pesticides for cleaning projects.
+SERVPRO of East Meadow/Westbury is recognized for its reliable commercial cleaning services.
+We are the contractor around town that uses green products and pesticides for cleaning projects.

-- Be Environment friendly
+5. Be Environment friendly

-- Take care of AC Units
+6. Take care of AC Units

 Before the Spring and hot sunny days of summer arrive, the building patrons and facility managers must have a comprehensive HVAC inspection and AC units cleaning services.
 Poorly cleaned ACs lead to allergies, unpleasant odors, shorter lifespan of air filters and high energy bills.
 Call SERVPRO’s HVAC experts for complete inspection and maintenance of your AC units right away.